sadaiyer/eks_manifests/Ingress/README.md

     kcf deployments/alb_ingress.yaml

 In the EKS cluster, edit the additional SG to add the LB security group.
 This is a nuisance, so create a security group - alb-ingress-sg with inbound rules http and https (0.0.0.0/0), and now associate the new SG with the EKS cluster additional SG (all traffic)

+I created for me - sg-0471f895eb8dd0222, and now add in the "additional security group" for the EKS cluster a rule to allow access from "sg-0471f895eb8dd0222"

 With this new SG created, now associate via annotation in the ALB ingress (alb_ingress.yaml)  There are other annotations that can be configured as well.